Jingmen Hubei, China Travel Guide

 While personal hiring a car is limited for foreigners, other rental options exist.
 Foreigners cannot drive with an International Driving Permit.
 A Chinese driving license is necessary.

-Driving is on the right side of the road in China.
+Driving is on the right-hand side of the road inside China.

 Main roads and highways are generally well-maintained.

-Many urban parks, like Longquan Park, and riverside areas are pleasant for walking.
-Pedestrian zones exist in commercial districts, providing safe areas for strolling and shopping.
+Many public parks, like Longquan Park, and riverside areas are pleasant for walking.
+Pedestrian zones exist in commercial districts, providing safe areas for walking leisurely and shopping.

 Accessibility services are generally limited in Jingmen.

-Public transport may not be fully accessible for mobility challenges.
+Public transport might not be completely accessible for mobility challenges.

 Consider planning ahead